 What do the numbers show?

-It indicates the first 3 digits of your tax-free allowance - the amount you can earn in a year before your employer needs to deduct tax.
+It indicates the first three or four digits of your tax-free allowance - the amount you can earn in a year before your employer needs to deduct tax.
 The size of this layer depends on your age, income and whether there are any deductions (eg, company car) or additions (eg, pension contributions) to this.

 - You will pay 45% tax... on the portion of your income above £150,000.
 This is called additional rate tax.